 Future trends-premium revenue - Changes in premium levels attributable to the growth in policies in force and rate changes directly affect the profitability of the Exchange and have a direct bearing on our management fee.
 The COVID-19 pandemic may have a negative impact on the Exchange's premiums, and therefore our management fees, given recessionary economic conditions and related declines in consumer activity and demand for certain services, as well as the potential for sustained changes in driving patterns.
-In response to reduced exposure given lower driving activity, and to provide financial relief to policyholders as a result of the COVID-19 pandemic, in April 2020 the Exchange announced \$200 million in planned personal and commercial auto rate reductions that will take effect at the time of policy initiations or renewal, pending regulatory approval.
-These rate reductions will reduce the Exchange's 2020 premiums written by approximately \$90 million, which will result in an estimated \$23 million reduction in our 2020 management fee revenue.
-The remaining reductions will impact both the Exchange's premium written and our management fee revenue in 2021.
+In response to reduced exposure given lower driving activity, and to provide financial relief to policyholders as a result of the COVID-19 pandemic, the Exchange previously announced \$200 million in personal and commercial auto rate reductions that take effect at the time of policy initiations or renewal, beginning July 1, 2020.
+Through the third quarter of 2020, the rate reductions resulted in an estimated decrease of \$41 million in Exchange written premiums and a corresponding decrease of \$10 million in our management fee revenue.
+An estimated \$49 million decrease in written premium and \$12 million in corresponding management fee revenue related to the rate reductions is expected in the fourth quarter of 2020.
+The remaining reduction will impact both the Exchange's written premium and our management fee revenue in 2021.
 Future premiums could also be impacted by potential regulatory changes resulting from the COVID-19 pandemic.

 Through a careful agency selection process, the Exchange plans to continue its effort to expand the size of its agency force to increase market penetration in existing operating territories to contribute to future growth.
-The impacts of the COVID-19 pandemic could make it difficult for our independent agents to write new business and retain existing business and/or constrain our ability to recruit new agents.
+While our agents initially experienced business declines resulting from disruptions created by the COVID-19 pandemic, there have been no significant disruptions in their operations.
+The continued impacts of the COVID-19 pandemic could make it difficult for our independent agents to write new business and retain existing business and/or constrain our ability to recruit new agents.